Oncoscience

 Clinical implication

-The current study demonstrate the value of OVCAR3 as an appropriate in vitro model for TP53 oncogene and drug resistance in HGSOC.
-The integration of molecular approach such as Sanger sequencing into preclinical workflows strengthens the relevance of cell-based assays and ensures that genetic context is correctly considered during drug screening.
-The recent study suggest that the efficacy of certain drug combinations including repurposing agents like chlorpromazine (CPZ) and metformin may vary significantly depending on TP53 status.
+The current study demonstrates the value of OVCAR3 as an appropriate in vitro model for TP53 oncogene and drug resistance in HGSOC.
+The integration of molecular approaches such as Sanger sequencing into preclinical workflows strengthens the relevance of cell-based assays and ensures that genetic context is correctly considered during drug screening.
+The recent study suggests that the efficacy of certain drug combinations including repurposing agents like chlorpromazine (CPZ) and metformin may vary significantly depending on TP53 status.
 In conclusion, Sanger sequencing based analysis confirmed the comparable clinical and laboratory wild type TP53 gene, this approach offers a fast and consistent technique for gene profiling and can be adapted for broader use in ovarian cancer research and diagnostics.

 MATERIALS AND METHODS